+We seek to manage the underlying credit risk by adequately pricing for the risk we assume using our underwriting and quality control processes.
 We use a process of delegated underwriting for the Mortgages we purchase.
 In this process, we provide originators with a series of mortgage underwriting standards and they represent and warrant to us that the Mortgages sold to us meet these requirements.
 We subsequently review a sample of these Mortgages and, if we determine that any Mortgage is not in compliance with our contractual standards, we may require the seller to repurchase that Mortgage or make us whole in the event of a default.
 We provide originators with written standards and/or automated underwriting tools, such as Loan Prospector®.
-We use other quantitative credit risk management tools that are designed to evaluate Mortgages and monitor the related credit risk for Mortgages we may purchase.
 Loan Prospector® generates a credit risk classification by evaluating information on significant indicators of mortgage default risk, such as LTV ratio, credit score and other mortgage and borrower characteristics.
 These statistically-based risk assessment tools increase our ability to distinguish among Mortgages based on their expected risk, return and importance to our mission.
 In many cases, underwriting standards are tailored under contracts with individual customers.
-We have been expanding the share of Mortgages we purchase that were underwritten by our sellers using alternative automated underwriting systems or agreed-upon underwriting standards that differ from our system or guidelines, which may increase our credit risk and result in increased prepayments to related PC Holders.
-We regularly monitor the performance of Mortgages purchased using these systems and standards, and if they underperform Mortgages originated using Loan Prospector®, we may seek additional guarantee fee compensation for future purchases of similar Mortgages.
-The percentage of our Mortgage purchase volume evaluated using Loan Prospector® prior to purchase has declined during the period 2005 through 2007.
-As part of our post-purchase quality control review process, we use Loan Prospector® to evaluate the credit quality of virtually all Mortgages that were not evaluated by Loan Prospector® prior to purchase.
-Loan Prospector® risk classifications influence both the price we charge to guarantee Mortgages and the Mortgages we review in quality control.
+We have been expanding the share of Mortgages we purchase that were underwritten by our sellers using alternative automated underwriting systems or agreed-upon underwriting standards that differ from our system or guidelines.
+We regularly monitor the performance of Mortgages purchased using these systems and standards.

-We summarize below certain of our Mortgage purchase standards and servicing policies.
+We summarize below certain of our purchase standards and servicing policies.
 This summary, however, is qualified in its entirety by any applicable mortgage purchase documents, servicing agreements and supplemental disclosures.